LinkNacional/give-antispam/README.txt

 Antispam Donation for GiveWP plugin is dependent on GiveWP plugin, please make sure GiveWP is installed and properly configured before starting Antispam Donation for GiveWP installation.

+**Third party APIs usage**

+This plugin integrates with Google reCAPTCHA to prevent spam submissions.
+It uses the [Google reCAPTCHA API](https://www.google.com/recaptcha/api.js) to validate user interactions.
+For more details, see the [Google Privacy Policy](https://policies.google.com/privacy) and [Terms of Service](https://policies.google.com/terms).

 **User instructions**

 1. Now go to the Settings menu of the GiveWP;